UPC/ravada/docs/docs/pci_passthrough.rst

 ~~~~~~~~

 Some vendor drivers refuse to load when they detect KVM.
+We must hide KVM in the virtual machine and pass the PCI device.
-Add inside features this to hide KVM to the virtual machine.
+Add this in the features section to hide KVM to the virtual machine.
 There are more unlisted features that may be different from yours.
 Keep them
 in your virtual machine.
-The important part is the **KVM** entry.
+The important part is the **KVM hidden state** entry.

 .. code-block:: xml